-When this option is selected, touching a planet, satellite and some other objects in Sky View will display a dotted line representing its orbital path.
-Each dot is a timestamp.
-Touching a dot in an orbit and holding it will display the exact time and date when the object was last at or will next reach that point in its orbit.
-The orbits of planets and recognised dwarf planets are shown in pink, Earth satellite orbits are in cyan and the Moon's orbit is diplayed in blue.
+When this option is selected, touching a planet, satellite and some other objects in Sky View will display a dashed line representing its orbital path.
+The orbits of planets and recognised dwarf planets are shown in orange, Earth-orbiting satellite orbits are in red and the Moon's orbit in blue.